 Oracle recommends that customers of “Schedule B” products who make applications available to third parties provide guidance to their users regarding their right to use Java with the application.

 Note that Oracle customers using a “Schedule B” product, which includes Java must maintain a commercial license for the “Schedule B” product.
-See question “I am the customer of an Oracle Product that uses Java.
-Does Oracle Java remain free for me?” for more information.
+See question “I am a customer of an Oracle Product that uses Java.
+Is Oracle Java free for me?” for more information.